-Mouth Click here to see an illustration. injuries are common, especially in children, and may involve the teeth, jaw, lips, tongue, inner cheeks, gums, roof of the mouth (hard or soft palates), neck, or tonsils.
+Mouth injuries are common, especially in children, and may involve the teeth, jaw, lips, tongue, inner cheeks, gums, roof of the mouth (hard or soft palates), neck, or tonsils.
 Sometimes mouth injuries look worse than they are.
 Even a small cut or puncture inside the mouth may bleed a lot because there are many blood vessels in the head and neck area.
 Home treatment of minor mouth injuries can help stop bleeding, reduce pain, help healing, and prevent infection.

 Other dental injuries may be caused by grinding your teeth, especially at night.
 Your teeth may hurt, chip, or become loose.
 Biting surfaces may become flat and worn down.
 A broken or loose dental appliance or an orthodontic wire or bracket may poke or rub the inside of your mouth and make your mouth sore.